 17 black rhinos have made the historic journey from the Imfolozi Game Reserve in South Africa to Liwonde National Park in Malawi in one of the largest international rhino translocations to date spanning over 1,788.21 km (1,111.14 miles).

-Rhinos disappeared from Malawi by the 1980’s, but in 2003, in collaboration with the Malawian DNPW, we brought them back to Majete Wildlife Reserve.
+Rhinos disappeared from Malawi by the 1980’s, but in 2003, in collaboration with the Malawian DNPW, they were brought back to Majete Wildlife Reserve.
 Since their return, not one has been lost to poaching.